vondele/nevergrad4sf/README.md

 N=10 parameters on 256 nodes with each 32 cores, the following invocation, with 4 MPI ranks per node, is assumed to be efficient:
 ```
-mpirun -np 1024 python3 -m mpi4py.futures nevergrad4sf.py -tc 1.0+0.01 -g 40000 -cc 8 -ec 40 --ng 10000
+mpiexec -np 1024 python3 -m mpi4py.futures nevergrad4sf.py -tc 1.0+0.01 -g 40000 -cc 8 -ec 40 --ng 10000
 ```

 Finally, it is recommended to avoid binding ranks or threads to cores, as thread creation in both cutechess and stockfish is relatively dynamic.
-Consult `mpirun --help` for information, a typical option to mpirun might be `--bind-to none`.
+Consult `mpiexec --help` for information, a typical option to mpiexec might be `--bind-to none`.
 [More advanced options](https://wiki.mpich.org/mpich/index.php/Using_the_Hydra_Process_Manager)
 could be used to fine-tune binding by the expert.
 If the reported games played per second is surprisingly low, binding is the first aspect to investigate.